 Can you sue if you get burned at work?
 The answer is, it depends whose fault it was.

 Workplace accident claims are common, but there is a point that needs clarifying to see if you have a claim, and that is whether your employer had taken steps to protect you from harm, such as safety training, risk assessments, providing PPE where necessary and making the workplace as safe as they can.
+Here you can read a case study in which a £30,000 compensation was paid out for a burned foot due to a welder accident.

 If they have, then there is a good chance you’ll have a valid claim.

 Almost any workplace poses a burn risk if the premises catch fire but some come with more risks that others.
 Kitchens are particularly risky, but employers should also take more care to train staff and reduce risks.
 Other industries that often come with some risk include construction, engineering, and cleaning to name but a few.
 However, it doesn’t really matter which industry it is you work in.
 If you were to suffer a burn injury because your employer were negligent, then you could claim.
+Here you can find an example of a case study where a claimant made a successful claim for burns from a faulty kettle which resulted in £13,000 compensation.

 Can I claim chemical burn at work compensation from a negligent employer?